zoriun/Zorix/README.md

-# Zorix
+# Welcome to Zorix-Engine ⚡️
-Official Zorix-Engine repo!
+*A Fast, Easy, Appealing, 2D Game Engine.*